Prathamattri/VideoPlayer/README.md

-# VideoPlayer
+# CustomVideoPlayer

-A custom video player built, designed to enhance video playback with advanced features.
+A custom video player built and designed to enhance video playback with advanced features.

 ## Features

 - **Chapter Support**: Easily add chapters to the video progress bar to allow users to skip directly to specific sections.
 - **Progress Bar Preview**: Hover over the progress bar to view a preview at a specific timestamp in the video.
-- **Double Click to Full-Screen**: On supported browsers (Chrome, Edge, Firefox), you can double-click on the video to toggle full-screen mode.
+- **Double Click to Full - Screen**: On supported browsers(Chrome, Edge, Firefox), you can double - click on the video to toggle full - screen mode.

 ## Installation